Marty Schottenheimer, NFL coach with 200 wins, dies at 77 - WTMJ

 Marty Schottenheimer, who won 200 regular-season games with four NFL teams thanks to his “Martyball” brand of smash-mouth football but regularly fell short in the playoffs, has died.
 He was 77.

-Schottenheimer died Monday night at a hospice in Charlotte, North Carolina, his family said through Bob Moore, former Kansas City Chiefs publicist.
-He was diagnosed with Alzheimer’s in 2014.
-He was moved to a hospice on Jan.
+Schottenheimer died Monday night in Charlotte, North Carolina, his family said through former Kansas City Chiefs publicist Bob Moore.
+He was diagnosed with Alzheimer’s in 2014 and moved to a hospice Jan.
 30.

 Schottenheimer was the eighth-winningest coach in NFL history.
-He went 200-126-1 in 21 seasons with the Cleveland Browns, Kansas City Chiefs, Washington Redskins and San Diego Chargers.
+He went 200-126-1 in 21 seasons with Cleveland, Kansas City, Washington and San Diego.

 His success was rooted in “Martyball,” a conservative approach that featured a strong running game and tough defense.
 He hated the then-Oakland Raiders and loved the mantra, “One play at a time,” which he’d holler at his players in the pre-kickoff huddle.